-Concert by Royal New Zealand Air Force Band Saturday 12:15.
+Two concerts by Royal New Zealand Air Force Band Saturday at Lunchtime.
 All bands welcome!

 Venue - Victoria University of Wellington

 The NZCBA Festival will take place at Victoria University of Wellington: Student Union complex.
 Band performances are in the Memorial Theatre.
+Some activities will be at New Zealand School of Music, walking distance.
 This facility is at Kelburn Campus, corner of Salamanca Rd and Kelburn Parade.